articles with #product design

 We all want superstars, supermodels – or an ‘idol’!

-Millions of TV-viewers are following seemingly ordinary people in their battle against competition and aim to shine in the limelight – and with that to gain fame and fortune!
-It seems to be irrelevant what these people actually do, they just have to convince ‘the jury’ with features others don’t have: if you’re not the prettiest, then be the ugliest; if you can’t sing like Pavarotti, why not name the cat food brand by sniffing at your kitties poo?
-To be at the top of the ladder, it’s essential to be unique and to deliver uniqueness – and it doesn’t matter if the uniqueness doesn‘t add to anything, it just has to add to yourself. more…
+Millions of TV viewers are following seemingly ordinary people in their battle against competition and aim to shine in the limelight – and with that to gain fame and fortune!
+It seems to be irrelevant what these people actually do; they just have to convince ‘the jury’ with features others don’t have: if you’re not the prettiest, then be the ugliest; if you can’t sing like Pavarotti, why not name the cat food brand by sniffing at your kitties’ poo?
+To be at the top of the ladder, it’s essential to be unique and deliver uniqueness; it doesn’t matter if the uniqueness doesn‘t add to anything; it just has to add to yourself. more…

-How great that we have the designer, who is able to view the issue from another angle, and by that can generate new and relevant insights, isn’t it?
+How great that we have a designer who can view the issue from another angle and generate new, relevant insights, isn’t it?

-True, not only designers can do that – it just needs a design thinking, which is driven by curiosity and empathy and wants to improve the existing for the better – and frankly this can be done by all of us, in principle.
-But what you have to bring along for the ‘better’ truly will be perceived as such by others, is a creative and emphatic mind, which is able to envision how this ‘better’ will take shape and have the desired impact on others.
-This poses such a beautiful mind is not within everyone’s reach… more…
+True, not only designers can do that – it just needs a design thinking, which is driven by curiosity and empathy, and wants to improve the existing for the better – and frankly, this can be done by all of us, in principle.
+But what you have to bring along for the ‘better’ to truly be perceived as such by others is a creative and empathetic mind that can envision how this ‘better’ will take shape and have the desired impact on others.
+This poses that such a beautiful mind is not within everyone’s reach… more…

-Somehow it seemed that the grim atmosphere had no influence on the personnel working there: they were completely focussed on preparing the patient for an intervention.
+Somehow, it seemed that the grim atmosphere had no influence on the personnel working there: they were completely focused on preparing the patient for an intervention.
 As I had still to learn: with ‘the patient’ they were referring to the medical case, and not necessarily to the person himself – a subtle but crucial difference. more…

-It’s the time of the year so I was strolling the local Christmas market lately and passed by a craftsman who was weaving a basket.
-Somehow I was instantly impressed and stood still, starting to observe the activity of the basket-maker: his movements were swift and confident and he was even able to have a conversation with other observers, whilst craft-fully weaving this basket.
-All of a sudden he paused – he was about halfway finished with his piece – as if he felt something was not right: and indeed, the basketwork at the bottom had a different colour as the one at the top, also the braid seemed thinner.
-So he pulled all apart and started over.
-Upon which an old lady couldn’t resist and mention how pity this was and that she’d never noticed – and that he was almost finished anyway.
+It’s the time of year, so I was strolling the local Christmas market and passed by a craftsman weaving a basket.
+Somehow, I was instantly impressed and stood still, observing the basket-maker: his movements were swift and confident, and he even managed to hold a conversation with other observers whilst craftily weaving this basket.
+All of a sudden, he paused – he was about halfway finished with his piece – as if he felt something was not right: and indeed, the basketwork at the bottom had a different color from the one at the top, also the braid seemed thinner.
+So he pulled it all apart and started over.
+Upon which an old lady couldn’t resist and mentioned how pitiful this was, and that she’d never noticed, and that he was almost finished anyway.
 “Dear Madam, he replied, you have to this work with conviction!”
-Baskets, he added, one should only sell, if they’re tip-top.
-“If you can improve, you have to improve, even if it means to start all over.
-You cant sell inferior crap!” he finished off in a truly convincing manner and continued weaving.
-The older lady patiently waited till he was done and then bought the basket. more…
+Baskets, he added, should only be sold if they’re tip-top.
+“If you can improve, you have to improve, even if it means starting all over.
+You can’t sell inferior crap!” he finished off in a truly convincing manner and continued weaving.
+The older lady patiently waited until he was done, then bought the basket. more…

-It was the time of the year and the obligatory visit to the largest trade show for consumer electronics was on schedule.
-Since many years I pay a visit to this temple of electronic gadgets, and along with me many colleagues and former colleagues in design.
-And every year the leaders in the industry, and those who want to push the big ones from their throne, meet up to showcase the world what they are capable of, and in how far they are better than the competition. more…
+It was the time of year, and the obligatory visit to the largest consumer electronics trade show was on schedule.
+For many years, I have paid a visit to this temple of electronic gadgets, and along with me many colleagues and former colleagues in design.
+And every year, the industry leaders and those who want to push the big ones from their thrones meet up to showcase to the world what they are capable of and how much better they are than the competition. more…

 You can browse for hours and sniff up all those beautiful products featured on glossy pages… more…

-The project team met and the representatives from the various departments gathered in the so-called war-room.
-This room showcased the state of progress concerning the running project by means of posters stuck on a wall.
+The project team met, and the representatives from the various departments gathered in the so-called war room.
+This room showcased the progress of the ongoing project through posters stuck on a wall.
 My contributions to the war-room – the design proposal – were covered with neon-coloured post-its, which made me wonder if this meant any good…

 The classical design job: a technical platform was given by the OEM, and not very outstanding compared to market standards (except for the new ultrafast laser optics) and also the features were not really differentiating from the competition (no wonder, being it an ordinary PC mouse..), so the design needed to make the difference!